CA vs FRM

 For FRM You Need:

-There are no educational requirements but the candidate should have at least 2 years of full-time work experience either related to risk management including portfolio management, risk consulting, risk technology or other related areas.
+There are no educational requirements, but the candidate should have at least 2 years of full-time work experience related to risk management, including portfolio management, risk consulting, risk technology, or other related areas.

 Why Pursue CA?

 Despite it being a tough designation to earn, it is undoubtedly among the most highly acknowledged global industry credentials in finance.
 What sets apart being a CA is that it opens up the whole wide world of possibilities in finance for a professional, instead of keeping them restricted to the field of accounting or auditing.
-On completing CA, a professional can work in the capacity of an independent professional on par with independently functioning professionals including doctors or engineers.
-One can become associated with a highly reputed organization in a variety of roles associated with financial auditing, taxation, corporate finance, management consultancy and tax compliance among other things.
-A CA is invested with the power to legally represent the company or client he is working for in matters of legal and financial disputes.
+On completing CA, a professional can work in the capacity of an independent professional on par with independently functioning professionals, including doctors or engineers.
+One can become associated with a highly reputed organization in various roles associated with financial auditingFinancial AuditingFinancial audit is an independent examination of the financial statements of an entity irrespective of its size.
+It is done by auditors or audit firms who provide an opinion regarding the accurate and fair view of the facts & figures mentioned in the financial statements., taxation, corporate finance, management consultancy, and tax compliance, among other things.
+A CA is invested with the power to legally represent the company or client he is working for in legal and financial disputes.

 Why Pursue FRM?

-FRM is a highly valued risk management credential which is best suited for professionals with a good amount of experience in the field of risk management.
-It deals specifically with the aspect of risk management as opposed to other areas of general interest in finance and accountancy.
-Those with a FRM are best fit for roles like Risk Assessments Manager and Head of Treasury Department, requiring knowledge of risk assessment and risk management in finance.
+FRM is a highly valued risk management credential that is best suited for professionals with a good amount of experience in risk management.
+It deals specifically with risk management as opposed to other areas of general interest in finance and accountancy.
+Those with an FRM are best fit for roles like Risk Assessments Manager and Head of Treasury Department, requiring knowledge of risk assessment and risk management in finance.